saboel/Rate-Fuel-App/README.md

 I am also assuming you have golang properly installed on your machine, if not: https://go.dev/doc/install
+(Make sure you have it correctly installed by issuing: go version)

 Note: if you have a windows machine make sure you get the docker desktop version.